Weather of 2010: February 5–11

 11 were killed by avalanches in Farah, Bamyan, Ghor, and Daykundi provinces between February 4 and 8, a spokesman of the Afghanistan National Disasters Management Authority said.
 The Afghan flash floods and avalanches left 20 others dead in the rest of the country on February 8.
-The provincial authorities had summoned an emergency meeting and loya Jurga to discuss responses on February 8.
-Both Shah Wali Kot and Shorandam districts were the worst affected.
-Afghanistan generally expects about 400,000 people every year, according to experts at the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+Shah Wali Kot and Shorandam districts were the worst affected.

 A series of avalanches caused by a storm in eastern Afghanistan killed 172 people on February 8 and 9.

 The 2010 Salang avalanches consisted of a series of at least 36 avalanches that struck the southern approach to the Salang tunnel north of Kabul, Afghanistan on February 8 and 9 in 2010, burying over two miles of road, killing at least 172 people and trapping over 2,000 of travelers.
 They were caused by a freak storm in the Hindu Kush mountains located in Afghanistan.

 Several heavy avalanches killed 15 and on a highway north of Kabul killed at least 15 and injured 55 on February 8 and 9, according to the Afghan Ministry of Public Health (MoPH).
-A few other avalanches and landslides also hit other parts of the snow laden Hindu Kush at this time.
+A few other avalanches and landslides also hit other parts of the snow laden Hindu Kush.

 60 died and hundred were still missing on February 9 a treacherous mountain pass in Afghanistan series of avalanches smashed into and badly damaged an 2.6 km long Soviet-built Salang tunnel after several days of heavy snow in the Hindu Kush.
 Afghan Interior Minister, Hanif Atmar 24 dead were found and 40 more were feared dead.
 The defence minister, Abdul Rahim Wardak said 3,000 people had been trapped in vehicles along the mountain pass, that is at an altitude 3,400 m, but about 2,500 were rescued later that day.
 The road passengers got trapped in their vehicles outside of the Salang Tunnel, 9 miles north of Kabul.
 The International Security Assistance Force (ISAF) sent 2 helicopters to help evacuate people and drop essential supplies, a spokesman for the Afghanistan National Disasters Management Authority (ANDMA) said.
 Only helicopters and pack horses could get there.